Andregsa/CSIS3280-Final-Project/README.md

 --PROJECT NAME NEEDS TO BE CHANGED TO 'TeamName' format so 'NinjaTurtles'.

+Anusha
-Change Rents to WatchedMovies and  update DAO Class with Rating also GETTERS and SETTERS
+Change Rents to WatchedMovies and  update DAO Class with Rating also GETTERS and SETTERS MyAccoutn Page
+About Page

 Andre
 Create Selected Movie Page
-MyAccoutn Page
-About Page
 MyMovies Page
 Try to expand movies in the Home page

 ADAM
 Validation
-test
-TEST ANDRE

 //REFERENCES
 [1]Using Rest APIs in a Web application